ronh991/Blender2MSFS2/README.md

 Fixed Windshield - alpha panel information not appearing.

-Fixed Soptlight error in updated code.
+Fixed Spotlight error in updated code.

 3DS naming of texture slots like 3DS version for windshield and geodecalfrosted